open/close all folders

 - Can't Catch Up: Subverted.
 He takes the longest to perform magic out of his team, but once he gets the hang of it, he's capable of growing a tree as tall as a skyscraper.

 - Flat Character: He is presented as such in the manga, where he's given no significant screen time or development compared to Yuri and Precht.
-This is not the case in the anime, which explores his feelings of inadequacy and frustration towards the others, which Mavis helps him overcome.
+This is not the case in the anime, which greatly fleshes out his character.

 - Heroic Self-Deprecation: The anime reveals that he feels like that he does nothing but hold his teammates back, which is only refortified when he can't seem to master magic as quickly as them.
 The others feel the exact opposite way about him, especially since he'd just saved them in Magnolia.

 - Lightning Bruiser: Downplayed.
 He's not terribly agile, but he's strong enough to punch a man through a crate and charge through a crowd with his two friends on his shoulders.